Muph0/santas-lang/Reference.md

 ### Elves

 Each elf has their own workshop; they carry a stack of paper and a pencil, with which they can perform some arithmetic.
+They can operate on the top 10 sheets.

+They can also write up to 10 numbers on their *sleeve*.
+Using instructions `R0`..`R9` and `W0`..`W9` they can read and write to/from one of the 10 slots.

-The elf movement goes like this:
+The elf movement throughout the workshop goes like this:

 - Elves start on an `e_` tile (their spawn point and facing direction).
 - They walk in a *straight line*, executing instructions in the order they step